-Commencing January 1, 2015, TransCanada Keystone Pipeline GP Ltd. (Keystone or the Company) is required by the National Energy Board (NEB) to collect funds to cover estimated future pipeline abandonment costs.
+Commencing January 1, 2015, TransCanada PipeLines Limited (TCPL or the Company) is required by the National Energy Board (NEB) to collect funds to cover estimated future pipeline abandonment costs.
 The requirement to collect funds is in accordance with directions from the NEB's MH-001-2013 Decision that approved set-aside and collection mechanisms for abandonment cost funding for NEB regulated pipeline companies.
 The NEB approves amounts to be collected by the Company from its shippers in respect of estimated future pipeline abandonment costs.
 Amounts collected by the Company are used to fund the trust (Trust Fund) that holds and invests these funds.
+The funds are available for the abandonment of the pipeline assets of the Company.